human-nature-lab/trellis-api/readme.md

 ## MySQL

-We'll be using the MySQL database to store the Trellis data, other relational databases such as Postgres, Oracle, and Amazon RDS can also be used.
+We'll be using MySQL 8 to store the Trellis data.

 ### Install MySQL